Human Behaviour and Cultural Evolution Group

 Who are we?
 Where do we come from?
 Where are we going?

 This unique, interdisciplinary programme covers a broad range of topics, from human evolution and genetics, to the evolution of human cultures and cultural diversity, all the way through to sustainability and the interactions between human societies and their environments.
 It is designed for those interested in human biology, the environment, social policy, politics, economics and society.
-Find out more information about the programme.

 Find out about the opportunities for studying for a PhD with us including the application process.

 There are several sources of funding available and anybody interested in studying for a PhD is encouraged to send an email to a suitable academic staff member with a CV and a clear statement of their research interests.

 Current funded PhD positions in University of Exeter (including the Penryn Campus) can be found on our studentships page.